nillvitor/task_api/README.md

 # Task Management API

-A RESTful API built with FastAPI for managing tasks with user authentication and SQLite database.
+A RESTful API built with FastAPI for managing tasks with user authentication and PostgreSQL database.

 ## Features